 When I’m talking about changing the way that you relate to your husband so that you fix your marriage problems, that doesn’t only mean encouraging him, making love to him, or praising him.
 These are important things, yes.
 But sometimes we need to change by simply drawing boundaries and doing less.

-It’s like what Geri Scazzero said in her book The Emotionally Healthy Woman.
+In my book 9 Thoughts That Can Change Your Marriage, I told the story of Geri Scazzero (who wrote The Emotionally Healthy Woman).
+In my chapter on how to find real happiness without expecting your husband to always provide it, I made the point that sometimes we need to stop doing the things we’re doing.
 Sometimes in order to find real peace we have to quit.
 And many of us are overfunctioning in our marriages, and the more we overfunction, the more he underfunctions.

-She tells her own saga of getting to the point where she needed to quit.
-Her husband was a busy inner-city pastor, and Geri felt like the proper Christian woman poured herself out for her kids, and her husband, and never asked anything of anybody.
+I tell Geri’s saga of getting to the point where she needed to quit.
+Her husband was a busy inner-city pastor, and Geri felt like the proper Christian woman who poured herself out for her kids, and her husband, and never asked anything of anybody.
 So she always said yes whenever someone from church needed her.
 She ran programs.
 She said yes to having people for dinner.
 She had no time to herself, no time to be creative, and no time to recharge.

 Eventually she couldn’t take it and she told her husband she was quitting going to their church.
 That put in motion a whole series of steps that finally helped their family come to healthy balance.
 And much of that was letting go of the things that she was doing so that others would rightly do them.
 In Boundaries in Marriage Henry Cloud and John Townsend talk about a similar dynamic.
 They say that God designed this world so that “you reap what you sow”.
 When you sow something bad, you get something bad.
 The problem in many marriages, though, is that the person sowing the bad stuff isn’t reaping it.
 So dad is grumpy and mean to his wife and kids, and the wife and kids walk on eggshells around him so as not to set him off.
 They’re reaping what he is sowing.